MohamedAAbdallah/Tzakkar/README.md

 ## Acknowledgements

 A special acknowledgment goes to **Rana Abdelsalam (Software Engineer)**, the co-author of Tazakr, whose expertise and dedication were vital to the development of this extension.
 Her contributions have significantly shaped Tazakr to be the effective tool it is today.
+May Allah grant her Paradise and make her work on this project a part of her good deed.

 ## Features